21. 12. 2013 − 5. 1. 2014

 Expression of thanks

-A very big thank you goes in this way to the family Schädler as operator of the mountain guest-house Sücka.
+A very big thank you goes in this way to the family Schädler as operator of the Mountain Inn Sücka.
 Very soon I felt well integrated in her cozy house.
 And I thank you again for the opportunity to be able to be active with a radio station there.
 This is at the present time not everywhere like this.
 But I was not the only radio operator, who treasured these advantage.
 This fact evidenced the QSL card of a group of operators from the Nederlands, which is displayed in the restaurant.
 The landlady said, the Dutch men reside at the Sücka already since several years at the end of november (to the WW DX CW contest?).

 Also I would like to thank all, who were able to hear my weak signals.
 It has been very much fun to me again.
 I hope to have helped one or the other to reach a new DXCC entity or at least a further point on the way to one or another award.